cssnr/push-artifacts-action/README.md

 Currently, the best way to contribute to this project is to star this project on GitHub.

-Additionally, you can support other GitHub Actions I have created:
+Additionally, you can support other GitHub Actions I have published:

 - [VirusTotal Action](https://github.com/cssnr/virustotal-action)
 - [Update Version Tags Action](https://github.com/cssnr/update-version-tags-action)